 Jen Maguder started working at Sagamore in 2018.
 She grew up in West Seneca, NY and moved to the Adirondacks to study Environmental Science at Paul Smiths College.
 Jen has been working in the environmental education field since graduating in 2015 with a Bachelor's of Science.
 Jen is an Adirondack 46er and New York State Certified Outdoor Guide.
 She lives near Saranac Lake when not at Sagamore and spends her time skiing, kayaking, hiking, and fishing.

 (315)354-5311 ext.
 1034

 Eliza started at Sagamore in 2018 as an intern and fell in love with the camp and the area.
 She is a recent graduate of SUNY-ESF with a degree in Environmental Education and Interpretation and a passion for teaching people about the environment and outdoors.
 She has experience teaching Environmental ed in elementary schools and also competes in lumberjack shows across the north east.
-Eliza hopes to one day complete in the Stihl Timbersports Series.
+Eliza hopes to one day compete in the Stihl Timbersports Series.

 Vicki Jourdan started as Lodge Manager at Great Camp Sagamore in 2018.
 Originally from South Louisiana, she spent over 20 years in the Atlanta, Georgia area as owner operation of a catering/event company.
 Vicki has a lifelong association with the hospitality industry.
 At 20 she became the youngest Innkeeper for a National motel chain.
 Vicki is well traveled, having lived and worked in areas such as California, Colorado, and Wyoming.
 She says, “I drove onto the grounds of Sagamore, and fell in love.”
 Her love of history, antiques, and nature have found a home in Great Camp Sagamore.